mcserverhosting-net/sitev2/content/faqs/choosing_your_server_type_bukkit_spigot.md

-Bukkit is retired

 ---
+title: Spigot
-title: Choosing Your Server Type - Bukkit/Spigot
+faqs: ["Choosing Your Server Type"]
-# FAQ: Bukkit/Spigot Minecraft Servers
-faqs: ["Server Management"]
 ---

 Bukkit and Spigot servers are widely used in the Minecraft community for their ability to support plugins.
 This FAQ will delve into Bukkit/Spigot servers, highlight their benefits, and discuss their unique aspects.

-## What are Bukkit/Spigot Minecraft Servers?
+## What are Spigot Minecraft Servers?

-**Bukkit/Spigot servers** are modified versions of the Minecraft server software that allow the use of plugins to add new features, enhance gameplay, and manage the server more effectively.
+**Spigot servers** are modified versions of the Minecraft server software that allow the use of plugins to add new features, enhance gameplay, and manage the server more effectively.

 ## Benefits of Hosting a Bukkit/Spigot Server